TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 4. Re-use the same chart-drawing code on the server side and the client side if necessary.

-This example application showcases a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts and then reuse the same code to render charts as images on the server side.
+This example application is built with a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts and then reuse the same code to render charts as images on the server side.
 The same mechanism of rendering can also be utilized in a desktop app, a console app, and in any other environment where JxBrowser is available.

 ### Description